 Since the installation of the Gilghi unit, the people of Gillen Bore can turn on the tap and know that safe, clean drinking water will run straight into their glasses.
 Gilghi represents a revolutionary “turnkey” modular system that can significantly contribute to reaching the United Nations Sustainable Development Goal 6 – ensuring access to clean water and sanitation for all by 2030.

-The project was recognised by Australian Water Association – NSW Water Awards in the Infrastructure Project Innovation Category.
+The project was recognised by the Australian Water Association in 2020 as the New South Wales Infrastructure Project Innovation of the Year.